ceres-solver/ceres-solver/docs/source/solving.rst

    Default: 20

-   The LBFGS hessian approximation is a low rank approximation to the inverse of the Hessian matrix.
+   The L-BFGS hessian approximation is a low rank approximation to the inverse of the Hessian matrix.
 The rank of the approximation determines (linearly) the space and time complexity of using the approximation.
 Higher the rank, the better is the quality of the